csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 ---

-Honestly, I started writing this article for no real reason, and somewhat without context, in December 2022—over half a year ago!
+Honestly, I started writing this article for no real reason, and somewhat without context, in December 2022 — over half a year ago!
 But, I left it in `_drafts/` until today, when a genuinely compelling scenario came up that gives real opportunity for explanation.
 It no longer feels like trivia-for-the-sake-of-it thanks to a recent client project.